 Charles River Analytics Inc., developer of intelligent systems solutions, has announced a two-year, $2 million Phase III contract to enhance the capabilities of its game-based maintenance training environment for the US Air Force.
-The Air Force Research Laboratory’s (AFRL) Small Business Office recently praised Charles River’s Maintenance Training based on an Adaptive Game-Based Environment using a Pedagogic Interpretation Engine (MAGPIE) as a “virtual solution that could revolutionize aircraft maintenance training.”
+The Air Force Research Laboratory’s (AFRL) Small Business Office recently praised Charles River’s Maintenance Training based on an Adaptive Game-Based Environment using a Pedagogic Interpretation Engine (the MAGPIE Framework) as a “virtual solution that could revolutionize aircraft maintenance training.”

 Traditionally, US Air Force maintainers receive classroom and live exercise training.
 These approaches are limited—they do not currently demonstrate a comprehensive range of realistic maintenance situations or provide compelling, individualized learning.